i302574/abap-doc-export/README.md

 ---

 # abap-doc-export
-Generates a HTML export from ABAP Doc comments within abap source code
+Generates a HTML export from ABAP Doc comments within abap source code files

 [ABAP Doc](https://blogs.sap.com/2013/04/29/abap-doc/) allows documentation of ABAP source code right within the code itself.
 The documentation can be exported to HTML files in Eclipse ADT.
+ADT only allows exports form classes and packages.
+It also requires connection to a SAP System and can not be automated easily.

-This utility allows to generate the documentation from any abap source.
+This utility generates the documentation export from any abap source.
 The main purpose of abap-doc-export is to be used in CI of an [abapGit](http://abapgit.org) project.